• Europes biggest bike selection

 Cyclo vs gravel: a different geometry

 The geometry is the position the bike puts the rider in.
-It is very important to either ensure you can perform your best or be as comfortable as possible.
+It is essential to ensure you can perform your best or be as comfortable as possible.
 An aggressive geometry will make you faster but can reduce comfort, and relaxed geometry will generally reduce speed but give more comfort.

 Cyclocross bikes are very aggressive and purely made for speed and performance.
 Gravel bikes are made with a relaxed geometry for control and comfort.
 Typically, cyclocross bike races don’t last long, so comfort isn’t everything, while gravel adventures are much longer and require comfort.

-When it comes to a cyclocross bike, the tires it can fit are roughly 32c to 35c.
-The reason behind this is that many cyclocross races specify a max tire size of 33c.
-Gravel bikes go anywhere from 32c all the way up to 52c.
-Bigger tires can offer more grip and comfort, while smaller tires can be faster.
-Tires are important when it comes to gravel bike vs cyclocross bike and should be well thought through.
+Regarding a cyclocross bike, the tires it can fit are roughly 32c to 35c.
+This is because many cyclocross races specify a max tire size of 33c.
+Gravel bikes go anywhere from 32c up to 52c.
+Bigger tires offer more grip and comfort, while smaller tires can be faster.
+Tires are important for gravel bikes vs. cyclocross bikes and should be well thought through.

 🚲